-- b.
-After the methods of evaluation have been made known, the Course Professor may not change them, or the timing of essays, exams, tests, etc. or their relative weight without the unanimous consent of the students enrolled in the course.
-Any changes shall be reported to the Academic Chair. - c.
+- c.
 Student performance in a course shall be assessed on more than one occasion.
 For the MRS Program, no one essay, test, examination, etc. should have a value of more than 40% of the grade. - d.
 The relative value of each part of an examination shall be indicated to the student.
 In the case of a written examination, the value shall be indicated on the examination paper. - e.
 Feedback on assessed semester work and time for discussion of it shall be made available to students by the Course Professor. - f.
 Students will be given five working days from the posting of marks for any assessment within the course, excluding the final examination/practical, to request feedback or review their assessment. - g.
 At least one piece of term work, which is a part of the evaluation of a student performance and worth at least 10% of the final grade, whether essay, lab report, review, etc., shall be returned to the student by mid-semester to allow students to gauge their performance in the course and seek any additional help that may be required. - h.
-Grades shall be recommended by the Course Professor in reference to the approved grade scales on the basis of each student's overall performance.
+Grades shall be recommended by the Course Professor in reference to the approved grade scales on the basis of each student's overall performance as per the Methods of Evaluation (1 a. above) summarized in the course outline.